Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

 ## XIV.
 Notes & Special Directives
 * (Any specific, temporary instructions for the current phase of the campaign, e.g., "Focus on horror elements for the next few sessions.")

+## XV.
+Output Formatting
+* **Wikilink Syntax:** When generating narrative text or responses not intended as direct file content for your Obsidian vault, **DO NOT** use double brackets `[[]]` for internal links.
+This syntax should be reserved **ONLY** for wikilinks within Markdown file content that you explicitly instruct me to generate for your Obsidian vault (e.g., when providing updates for `PC_Main.md`, `Quest.md`, etc., or new session logs).
+For general chat output, refer to concepts or entities by their name without the double brackets.